 We continued that way all afternoon, rope after rope, inching our way up El Cap under an intense November sun, and reached the ledges right as the sun was setting.
 We would have to camp there tonight.

 As I was climbing up that last rope, Luke called down to me: “We have a night companion!”
 I slowly reached the top of the rope, and looked left.
-There, in the golden sunset light sat a young woman on a small ledge, alone, with little more than a sleeping bag by her side.
-Was the effort already making me hallucinate?
+There, sat a young woman alone on a small ledge watching the sunset, completely relaxed, and with little more than a sleeping bag and a hair brush by her side.
+Was the effort already making me hallucinate??

 We chatted a little.
-Her name was Eleanor, and she was up here for a date, but seemed to have been stood up.
+She was up here to meet someone, but seemed to have been stood up.
 Hum.
-Luke and I stared at each other, and decided to scramble up to another ledge 20 feet higher for the night.
+Luke and I stared at each other, and scrambled up to another ledge 20 feet higher for the night.

-On the morning of day 2 Eleanor was still there.
-She brushed her long dark hair in the early sunshine, packed up her hairbrush and sleeping bag in a small backpack, and silently glided down the ropes into the darkness of the valley.
+On the morning of day 2 she was still there.
+She packed up her few belongings in a small backpack, and glided down the ropes into the darkness of the valley.
 And we headed up to climb some rock!